Voice4 MINUTE READ

 A complex series of muscle movements takes place every time we use our voice.
 Each of us have a larynx (commonly called a voice box) that is located at the bottom of our throat.
 Within the larynx are our vocal folds (or vocal cords).
 Everytime we use our voice, air travels from our lungs and through our vocal cords, which causes them to vibrate and create sound.

-Vocal disorders are a fairly broad category covering a number of conditions.
+Vocal disorders are a broad category covering a number of conditions.
 In this article, we'll focus on a few common examples.
 It’s also important to recognize that treatment for some voice disorders can involve a team of specialists, including your doctor, an ENT, pulmonologist, psychologist, and speech-language pathologist, or speech therapist.
-Treatment discussions in this article will focus on how voice therapy from a licensed speech therapist can help individuals with a voice disorder.
+Here, we'll look at how voice therapy from a licensed speech therapist can help individuals with a voice disorder.

 Spasmodic dysphonia